 Your Voting Options Before Election Day

-If you expect to have one of the reasons below for voting absentee, you can vote absentee IN PERSON or BY MAIL before Election Day.
-If you want to vote absentee BY MAIL, you must apply in advance here.
-If you want to vote absentee IN PERSON, you will just state your reason for voting absentee at the time you vote.
+If you expect to have one of the reasons below for voting absentee, you can vote absentee IN PERSON or BY MAIL starting SEPTEMBER 27th.
+If you want to vote absentee BY MAIL, you must apply in advance by submitting an application to your election authority.

 Starting two weeks before Election Day, you can vote absentee without an excuse.